AdobeDocs/experience-manager-cloud-service.en/help/assets/metadata-profiles.md

 #### Apply metadata profiles to folders from Properties {#applying-metadata-profiles-to-folders-from-properties}

 1. In the left rail, Click **[!UICONTROL Assets]** then navigate to the folder that you want to apply a metadata profile to.
-1. On the folder, Click or click the check mark to select it and then Click or click **Properties**.
+1. On the folder, select the check mark to select it and then select **Properties**.
 1. Select the **[!UICONTROL Metadata Profiles]** tab and select the profile from the drop-down menu and Click **[!UICONTROL Save]**.
 Folders that have a profile already assigned to it are indicated by the display of the profile's name directly below the folder name.

 ### Apply a metadata profile globally {#applying-a-metadata-profile-globally}